Opisthoteuthis bruuni: Distribution

+Description & Ecology

-The species was originally described from 16 young specimens collected off Antofagasta, Chile, at 250 to 360 m depth.
+The species was originally described from a set of 16 juvenile specimens.
 They were smaller than other known opisthoteuthids, reaching a maximum of 29 mm mantle length.
 Even at this small, immature stage, the octopuses displayed sexual dimorphism (sex differences).
 The males had some enlarged suckers; three enormous suckers on each arm near the mouth were the most prominent, with a small cluster of enlarged suckers also present near the arm tips.
 This sort of sexual dimorphism is also found in other opisthoteuthids.
 Further specimens of O. bruuni have been collected from off Chile and Peru (between 5 and 33 degrees south), over a greater bathymetric range of 250 to 512 m depth.
 This later research also indicates a larger maximum body size (50 mm mantle length, 206 mm total length).
+Collection of further specimens off of California, indicate the species has a lower sucker count than other members of the family (averaging 35 per arm, maximum of 44) and has a yellow-orange pigmented skin that is easily abraded away during capture in nets.

 The species is taken as bycatch in trawl fisheries due to its benthic occurrence, and thus may be threatened, but it is currently a data deficient species in the IUCN Red List of threatened species.